By Gina Morin, Design Intervention

 Gather Your Team

-As stated earlier, not having the expertise to create your own marketing pieces can cause your efforts to fail.
-If you don't have the expertise and/or time to do this work yourself, be sure to define who on your team will take on this role and work with you to implement your strategy.
+As stated earlier, not having the expertise to create your marketing pieces can cause your efforts to fail.
+If you don't have the knowledge and/or time to do this work yourself, be sure to define who on your team will take on this role and work with you to implement your strategy.
 This might be someone in-house, an independent creative professional or an agency that you collaborate with to help you define and create your brand and marketing strategy.

 Carve Out Time for Thinking and Planning (not just doing)

 Busy work does not always move us forward.
 Sometimes we end up just going in circles without making any real progress.
-By carving out time for strategic thinking and planning, you can make the "doing" time much more effective.
+By carving out time for strategic thinking and planning, you can make the "doing" time much more efficient.
 Define that one big idea you want to communicate to your audience and create a marketing roadmap to keep moving toward your goals instead of in circles.
 Working with that expert on your team can help you with these plans.

 Define Your Budget